-Arka N. Mallela, MD, joined the University of Pittsburgh Department of Neurological Surgery residency program in July 2018 after graduating from the University of Pennsylvania School of Medicine, earning MD and MS degrees in translational research.
+Arka N. Mallela, MD, joined the University of Pittsburgh Department of Neurological Surgery residency program in July 2018 after graduating from the University of Pennsylvania School of Medicine, earning his MD and MS in translational research.
 He received his undergraduate degrees from the Vagelos Scholars Program at the University of Pennsylvania, completing a BA in biophysics, biochemistry, and philosophy and an MS in biological chemistry.

 Specialized Areas of Interest

 Professional Organization Membership

 Education & Training

 - BS, Biophysics, Biochemistry, Philosophy, University of Pennsylvania, 2013

 - MS, Biological Chemistry, University of Pennsylvania, 2013

 - MS, Translational Research, University fo Pennsylvania, 2018